DagonMetric/ng-log/CONTRIBUTING.md

 1. Search [GitHub](https://github.com/dagonmetric/ng-log/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

-2. [Fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/dagonmetric/ng-log) and create your branch `topic` from master.
+2. Fork the [repo](https://github.com/dagonmetric/ng-log) and create your branch `topic` from master.

 3. Make your changes in a new git branch.

-4. Make sure your code lints by running `npm run lint` command.
+4. Make sure your code lints by running `npm run lint` command if present.

-5. Run the build and test with `npm run test` command, and ensure that all builds and tests succeed.
+5. Run the build with `npm run build` and test with `npm run test` command if present, and ensure that all builds and tests succeed.

 6. Commit your changes using a descriptive commit message that follows our [commit message conventions](https://gist.github.com/dagonmetric-contributor/b3815561401555fa9ac2530f32e56dd3).

 7. Push your branch to GitHub forked repo.

-8. In GitHub, submit a [pull request](https://help.github.com/articles/about-pull-requests) to [dagonmetric/ng-log](https://github.com/dagonmetric/ng-log).
+8. In GitHub, submit a pull request to [dagonmetric/ng-log](https://github.com/dagonmetric/ng-log).

 9. If you haven’t signed the CLA, you will see a automatic comment in the pull request.
 Click on the Details link.
 You will see the CLA.
 Click on sign in with Github to agree.
 And authorize CLA assistant to use your Github account to sign the CLA.